VARUN1128/SchoolManagement/ReadME.md

-# ST Lab - School Management System
+# EduManage

 ## Introduction
-Welcome to ST Lab, a comprehensive school management system designed to streamline the administrative and academic functions of educational institutions.
-ST Lab provides a robust platform for managing student information, courses, faculty, and various other aspects of school operations.
+Welcome to EduManage, a comprehensive school management system designed to streamline the administrative and academic functions of educational institutions.
+EduManage provides a robust platform for managing student information, courses, faculty, and various other aspects of school operations.

-And if you like this project then ADD a STAR ⭐️  to this project 👆

 ## How to Install and Run this project?